 Transaction statistics are provided for all transactions handled by the transaction manager on a server.
 These statistics include the number of total transactions, transactions with a specific outcome (such as committed, rolled back, or heuristic completion), rolled back transactions by reason, and the total time that transactions were active.
-For detailed information on transaction statistics, see "Monitoring Transactions" on page 4-1.
+For detailed information on transaction statistics, see Section 4.1, "Monitoring Transactions".